schmidi2/xmasgame-dmt/README.md

 Installation
 -
 This game was used on GNU/Debian with Apache 2.2, PHP 5.3 and MySQL 5.5.
-It will likely work on never versions.
+It will likely work on never versions and similar environments.
 Copy the directory src/ into your website and rename the folder.
 Import the SQL script you find in the subdirectory db/.
 Enter the database connection parameters in the file scores.php.
 If you like to monitor the highscore, enter parameters in the file 00rangliste.php too.